 TED Talk: Sleep Is Your Superpower

-Matt Walker, a sleep scientist, discusses the benefits of sleep, such as memory, learning, and immune system, as well as the detrimental impacts of a lack of sleep on mental and physical health.
+Matt Walker, a sleep scientist, discusses the benefits of sleep, such as memory, learning, and immune system,

 Videos — Kaiser Permanente's Video Library